nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 1. Properly set up for HealthVault
 2. HealthVault's system architecture
 3. The implementation method for HealthVault's various functions and their considerations
+4. Instructions for manual testing of the application

 We hope you will have a fruitful time learning about HealthVault.